astorDev/nist/proxy/nginx/article/index.md

       dockerfile: two.Dockerfile
 ```

+Deploying the setup we will be able to send

 ```sh
 curl localhost:4500/one/about
 ```

+and get a response from service one

 ```json
 {"description":"service one","version":"1.0"}
 ```

+or call the same endpoint from service two

 ```sh
 curl localhost:4500/two/about
 ```

+receiving the appropriate response:

 ```json
 {"description":"service two","version":"1.0"}
 ```

+This is where we finish this article's investigation of configuring the nginx web server via docker containers.

 ## Wrapping this up!